Bigjango13/Burlap/README.md

 Burlap started because I wanted to learn how to create a programming language.
 I knew about Sack and thought it would be a perfect way to dive in (and it was!).
 Anyway, here's the change log:

+- 1.2.1: Register update
+    - Change backend from a stack-based one to a register and stack-based one
 - 1.2.0: WASM update
     - Add WASM support
     - Add first class functions